Ten things to do in Paris - Attractions in Paris, France - Part 1

 Another hallmark of Paris is the Seine that runs all the way through the city and the 37 bridges crossing the river, the most well known of these being Pont Neuf (New Bridge).
 In spite of its name, Pont Neuf is the eldest bridge in Paris, dating back to 1607, although planning started as early as 1550.

-On a sunny day, it’s great to sit on one of the banks of the Seine and enjoy the sunshine, accompanied with a fresh drink.
+On a sunny day, it’s great to sit on one of the banks of the Seine and enjoy the sunshine, accompanied with a fresh drink, or eating a baguette or croissants for lunch.
 At nighttime, all the lights in combination with the river yield beautiful views of the city.

 Many notable buildings and places in Paris are located along the Seine, such as the Eiffel Tower, Les Invalides, the Louvre Museum, the Notre Dame Cathedral, the Hôtel de Ville (City Hall) and the Quartier Latin (Latin District).